 The context of your life’s choices, events, or current situation has a significant impact on your reason for using.
 There’s a good chance that you’ve been hiding your alcohol use disorder from friends and family members.
 You recognize that your drinking is out of control.
 Getting help with a women’s alcohol rehab program holds true promise.

 For example, you encounter group settings that nurture your decision to quit.
 There is no judgment and no condemnation.
 You’ll feel safe to express yourself.
 During the process, you’ll recognize there are some things you need to work on to move forward.

 Group therapy allows you to break out of isolation.
-You’ll build your self-esteem as you see others eagerly listen to you.
-There are valuable experiences others share that apply to your life, too.
+Additionally, you’ll build your self-esteem as you see others eagerly listen to you.
+There are valuable experiences others share that applies to your life, too.
 Expand on what you learn with psychotherapy.